EpicRobot9/BlobeVM/README.md

 - Deploy the web dashboard automatically (set `DISABLE_DASHBOARD=1` before running to skip)
 - Optionally create your first VM and print its URL

+Notes during install:
+- If ports 80/443 are already in use on the host, the installer will bind Traefik to 8080/8443 automatically.
+In that case, URLs will include the port (e.g., http://<server-ip>:8080/vm/<name>/).
+The CLI output reflects the correct port.

 If you provide a domain and email, Traefik will request certificates via Let's Encrypt.
 Point DNS for `*.your-domain` and `traefik.your-domain` to your server IP before use.

 ### 2) Manage VMs